podscripter

 - HTTP 429 (rate limiting) during model loads: ensure cache volumes are mounted; the app prefers offline when caches exist.
 If needed, set

-inside the container when caches are warm.
+HF_HOMEand considerHF_HUB_OFFLINE=1inside the container when caches are warm.